boredsquirrel/COPR-command/README.md

 > This Tool is not made or supported by the Fedora Project, but aims to reproduce the `dnf copr` functionalities for easily adding COPRs on Fedora Atomic Desktops, IoT and CoreOS.

-It does most actions rootless (unlike `dnf copr`) and only requires privilege escalation using `pkexec` for writing the repo file.
+It does most actions rootless (unlike `dnf copr`) and only requires privilege escalation using `run0` for writing or changing the repo file.
 Thus it also works without `sudo`.

+The tool also fixes SELinux contexts and filesystem permissions, to secure the repo files from tampering.
+Atomic Desktops allow unprivileged updates from existing repos, so this is important.

 ```
 Usage: copr [OPTION] [ARGUMENT]